zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 1. Sorting the glossary while all flashcards are being shown

    1. Prerequisites: List all flashcards using the `list` command.
-Multiple flashcards in the list.
+Multiple flashcards in the glossary.

    1. Test case: `sort german`<br>
       Expected: Glossary is sorted according to alphabetical order of the German phrases.